wh1tecat-nya/siege_stats_viewer/README.md

 	- [Tom Clancy's Rainbow Six Siege Stats](https://game-rainbow6.ubi.com/)

 + This client login your Uplay account.
-+ If you care to Security risk, Do not use this app.
++ We Don't collect privacy data.
+But if you care to Security risk, Do not use this app.

-##